 Several tries later, after more of Burke’s frantic digging and bribing and begging for help, the kid took a lesser angle and gunned the engine, snapping the van’s axle out of alignment and lurching its wheels out of the thick, wet sand.
 He towed the boxy gray van a mile down the beach without stopping as Burke collapsed to his knees in the twilight, tears of relief and joy and disbelief pouring down his sandy face.

 That night, the summer tide engulfed the whole beach and rose to the cliffs’ edge.
-The van would have been completely gone by morning and Burke’s career as a world-traveling, van-dwelling adventure photographer with nearly 400,000 Instagram followers would have failed, tremendously, to launch.
+The van would have been completely gone by morning and Burke’s career as a world-travelling, van-dwelling adventure photographer with nearly 400,000 Instagram followers would have failed, tremendously, to launch.

-Three years later, he’s sitting on a picnic bench in Yosemite’s Camp 4 with “Betty the Grey Wolf” parked a few feet away.
+Two years later, he’s sitting on a picnic bench in Yosemite’s Camp 4 with “Betty the Grey Wolf” parked a few feet away.
 Though he’s unfazed by the fearless squirrel circling his orange backpack for snacks, you wouldn’t peg him for a guy who’s been living in a van all this time.

 His blond hair sits in a neat side part and his beard is tame and even.
-He wears forest-green pants and a plaid-lined hoodie with casual boots and looks like someone you’d meet in a Seattle coffee shop who would help fix your computer.
+He wears forest-green trousers and a plaid-lined hoodie with casual boots and looks like someone you’d meet in a Seattle coffee shop who would help fix your computer.
 At first glance it’s hard to guess why brands like GoPro, Goal Zero, Clif Bar, Hydroflask and HippyTree clothing pay him a livable salary to represent them with organic product placements in his social media feed.

-“I’ve gotten quite a few jobs and sponsors just because of my Instagram account,” he says with focused, attentive eyes.
+“I’ve gotten quite a few jobs and sponsors just because of my Instagram account,” he says with attentive eyes.
 “So I know that if I work hard to make my social media channels strong, I’ll have the potential to be seen by more companies, which brings more work.”